tomhanika/conexp-clj/README.md

 Windows there is some experimental version of leiningen, please see the corresponding website for this.

-You now need to copy the files under stuff/libs/\*.jar into your local maven repository such that they can be found.

 Now switch in the source directory of conexp-clj and run

     $ lein deps